MoreNaruto/personal-website/src/markdowns/careersJobs/makalogistics.md

 ## Summary

-In the realm of optimizing ship deliveries, open and effective dialogue with stakeholders was paramount.
-A crucial step in this process involved articulating the technical blueprint for the platform's implementation, elucidating how it would drive greater efficiency.
+When optimizing ship deliveries, having an open and effective dialogue with stakeholders was crucial.
+One key step in this process was clearly explaining the technical blueprint for the platform's implementation and showing how it would increase efficiency.

-From a technological perspective, the endeavor was executed with precision.
-Kotlin and the agile Micronaut framework formed the sturdy foundation upon which I meticulously constructed a ground-up application.
-This innovative solution was tailored to enhance communication channels between truckers and shipment managers, bridging gaps in the logistics process.
+On the tech side, we executed everything with precision.
+We built a robust application using Kotlin and the agile Micronaut framework.
+This innovative solution was designed to improve communication between truckers and shipment managers, addressing gaps in the logistics process.

-To bolster communication capabilities, seamless integration with Twilio was achieved, empowering the system to dispatch automated text messages as a vital tool in shipment coordination.
-Furthermore, the application was thoughtfully imbued with the power of Google My Maps.
-This integration empowered the shipment team to craft personalized maps, a feature instrumental in their daily operations.
-These custom maps could be effortlessly generated and displayed for each facility, delivering unparalleled convenience and enhancing overall operational efficiency.
-This holistic approach not only streamlined deliveries but also transformed the landscape of communication in the shipping industry.
+To further enhance communication, we seamlessly integrated Twilio, enabling the system to send automated text messages, a vital tool in coordinating shipments.
+Additionally, we incorporated Google My Maps, allowing the shipment team to create custom maps tailored to each facility.
+This feature greatly improved their daily operations by making generating and displaying personalized maps easy, leading to unparalleled convenience and better overall efficiency.
+This holistic approach not only streamlined deliveries but also revolutionized communication in the shipping industry.